Keyboard shortcuts

 • --file, --http, --gist

 Forces IntelliShell to treat the LOCATION as a specific type.
-This is useful if the location string is ambiguous.
-For example, intelli-shell export --gist 12345 will export to a gist with id 12345 instead of treating it as a file.
+This is useful if the location string is ambiguous (e.g., 12345), to distinguish between a local file and a Gist ID.

 • --filter <REGEX>

-Exports only the commands whose command string or description matches the provided regular expression.
-This is a powerful way to export specific subsets of your library.
+Exports only the commands whose content or description matches the provided regular expression.

 • -X, --request <METHOD>

-Specifies the HTTP method to use when the LOCATION is an HTTP(S) URL.
+Specifies the HTTP method to use when the LOCATION is an HTTP(S) URL (default: PUT).

 • -H, --header <KEY: VALUE>